In Japanese, there are several expressions that describe a state continuing.

 Common mistakes learners make

-They can both be used in similar scenes, but they are not interchangeable in every case.
+They can be used in similar situations.

 For example: